Explore a quieter section of the San Francisco waterfront on the sandy beach at Aquatic Park.

 7. Visit the Hyde Street Pier adjacent to Aquatic Park, with a flotilla of historic ships.

-These are the incredible city views at the end of the Municipal Pier.
-You can see it all - including Fisherman's Wharf, Coit Tower, Ghirardelli Square, and the Transamerica Pyramid.
-Wow!
+These are the incredible city views at the end of the Municipal Pier (pier is now closed).

-It's a gorgeous walk along the Municipal Pier, but it's in dire need of rehabilitation.
 Years of winter storms have taken their toll, and large chunks of concrete are missing from the decaying pier.
-Eventually it will close, if nothing is done.

-Most of the vintage electrical lamp posts no longer work, and many of the original glass fittings have been removed.
+Most of the vintage electrical lamp posts no longer work, and many of the original glass fittings have been removed from the pier (now closed).

-There's nothing at the end of the Municipal Pier, except 360 degree views!
-The circular structure at the end of the Municipal Pier was intended to be a convenience station, but was never completed, and is hollow inside.
-Imagine all the possibilities for this structure, if the pier is ever rehabilitated.
+The circular structure at the end of the Municipal Pier (now closed) was intended to be a convenience station, but was never completed, and is hollow inside.

 9. Walk one block back from the Aquatic Park, to Ghirardelli Square where you can load up on sweet treats or visit a restaurant.